nickyiliwang0000/h/09-projects/project-04.md

 * Site is live on GH Pages or student's own URL
 * Errors are handled effectively
 * Consistent class naming convention is used throughout

+You will also be given a general mark on how well you adhere to best practices mentioned in class.
+Best practices include but may not be limited to:
+* Extraneous code is removed (including console.log)
+* Semantic HTML elements are used properly
+* Setup snippet is used
+* Wrapper used to constrain content on large displays
+* One external `.css` stylesheet is used for whole project
+* It is clear to the user what the app does
+* Site is responsive and uses media queries

 You will also be given marks for your project presentation:
 * Student was loud enough for everyone to hear